jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 this as evidence that we need to make our resources friendlier and more approachable.

-OK we're back.
+## OK we're back.

 So what might hold us back from creating more helpful resources?

 Well a big reason for sure is that a lot of people are still in the "underwater" phase, too many light weight reps going on.

-But there is also this underlying fear, I think, which is that self-service support will lead to a disconnect with our loving customers.
+But there is also this underlying fear, I think, that self-service support will lead to a disconnect with our loving customers.
 I'm here to tell you that nothing could be further from the truth.

-First, let's look at how we are currently creating a connection with our new customers.

 ## the inbox is a terrible place to meet people.

-Too often, the connection we are currently creating with our customers originates in the support inbox.
+Look at it this way - most of the time the connection we create with our customers originates in the support inbox.

 But the support context is a terrible place to meet people!
 The customer is stressed, the support person has a queue out the door - it's a recipe for disaster.

-So what if instead of waiting for them, we created resources that walked them through the getting started workflows, and then started adding frequently asked questions to those resources?
+So what if instead of waiting for them, we created resources that walked them through the getting started workflows, and then started adding their frequently asked questions to those resources?

 Suddenly our conversations go from being reactive, from having to reset expectations and beg for forgiveness, to being valuable and insightful.